-The four aspects of an early childhood teacher’s professional judgement which help constitute their pedagogy include:
+The four aspects of an early childhood teacher’s professional judgement which help constitute their pedagogy in early childhood include:

 - Professional knowledge and skills;

 - Awareness of how their believes and values impact on children’s learning and;